SygWave/sygwave.github.io/README.md

 # SygWave

-Source for our current static website displayed at [sygwave.github.io](https://sygwave.github.io/)
+Source for our current static website

 ## Development